SoftwareAG/c8y-docs/src/documents/guides/concepts-guide/interfacing-devices.html.md

 # Integrating other data sources

-So far, we have mainly discussed data exchanged with M2M devices.
+So far, we have mainly discussed data exchanged with IoT devices.
 However, another frequent use case for agents is in system integration.
-Enterprises offering M2M-enabled services typically run other IT systems that supply important information on M2M assets and devices.
+Enterprises offering IoT-enabled services typically run other IT systems that supply important information on IoT assets and devices.
 Examples of such systems are:

 -   Asset management systems can provide additional information on the available devices and where they are installed.
 -   Customer relationship management systems can provide information on the customer that has the device installed.
 -   Workforce management systems can provide information on the maintenance status of devices.

 Technically, developing and running an agent for system integration is no different from an agent for device integration.
 However, the subset of data owned by the systems is different.
 Agents for device integration own the device hierarchy and device configuration information.
 Agents for system integration provide additional information for devices and may own parts of the asset hierarchy.
-Together, they contribute to the device information stored in the inventory to provide a centralized view on everything related to the assets and devices that are relevant for the M2M service.
+Together, they contribute to the device information stored in the inventory to provide a centralized view on everything related to the assets and devices that are relevant for the IoT service.

 # Summary

-To interface M2M data sources such as devices and external IT systems, agents are provided.
-Agents are software components that enable a centralized perspective on all aspects of the M2M network and central operation of the M2M network.
+To interface IoT data sources such as devices and external IT systems, agents are provided.
+Agents are software components that enable a centralized perspective on all aspects of the IoT network and central operation of the IoT network.